Enoch Mgijima Local Municipality elections

 The Enoch Mgijima Local Municipality council was established in 2016, and consists of sixty-eight members elected by mixed-member proportional representation.
 Thirty-four councillors are elected by first-past-the-post voting in thirty-four wards, while the remaining thirty-four are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) won a majority of 44 seats.
+The largest town in the municipality is Komani (also known as Queenstown).
+It is named after Enoch Mgijima, a Xhosa prophet and evangelist, and survivor of the Bulhoek massacre.

 Results

 The following table shows the composition of the council after past elections.